PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/AlphaCrobatHunter.md

 3. Face the cave and save the game.
 4. Start the program in the game.

-*Make sure you have not entered the Wayward Cave during this visit to the Coronet Highlands.
+Make sure you have not entered the Wayward Cave during this visit to the Coronet Highlands.
 The stats for everything in the cave are generated upon first entry to the cave.

-If you run this program after having already visited the cave during this visit to the region, everything in the cave will be identical each time you reset!*
+If you run this program after having already entered the cave during this visit to the region, everything in the cave will be identical on each reset!

 <img src="images/AlphaCrobatHunter-1.png" width="500"> <img src="images/AlphaCrobatHunter-2.png" width="500">